Lola Rodríguez Aragón: Early life and education

 Lola first met composer Joaquín Turina at his Madrid home in the summer of 1930, where her singing impressed him greatly.
 Turina later dedicated several compositions to her.
 She pursued advanced musical studies in Madrid, learning composition and harmony from Turina, piano from José Cubiles, and singing from Ida Gobatto.
 Turina encouraged Lola to continue her vocal studies abroad, leading her to Paris where she studied French concert repertoire during the winters of 1934 and 1935.
 In Paris, she worked with Russian vocalist Anna El-Tour and Claire Croiza on French vocal repertoire, and she formed connections with composer Joaquín Nin and his wife.
 Additionally, Lola received advice on singing operatic repertory from María Barrientos while in Paris.

 In the summer of 1934, Lola relocated to Garmisch-Partenkirchen, Bavaria, to study German repertoire with Elisabeth Schumann.
 Her collaboration with Schumann focused on German concert repertoire, particularly Mozart's operas and Lied, significantly shaping her musical style and technique.
 In December 1934, under maestro Enrique Fernández Arbós, Lola performed Turina's Canto a Sevilla with the Madrid Symphony Orchestra, achieving great success.
 Shortly thereafter, she debuted the same piece in Paris with the National Orchestra of France, accompanied by Joaquín Nin on piano, and also presented a recital of Spanish songs at the Salle Gaveau.

 The Spanish Civil War and World War II severely disrupted Lola's successful singing career in Madrid and Paris, which had a profound effect on her creative trajectory.
-She first met Marisa Roësset Velasco in the summer of 1938 while in La Coruña.
+She first met Marisa Roësset Velasco, who became her life partner, in the summer of 1938 while in La Coruña.
 Following the war, she started teaching singing at the Madrid Royal Conservatory in October 1939 and was hired on a regular basis in 1944.
 Between 1940 and 1942, she had a flirtation with Federico Sopeña while juggling her singing and teaching duties.